94n/microprozorro/README.md

 2) Run "ng serve -open" from angularclient folder

 notes:
-click buttons on page, "enter" button action not implemented security works on service side only, it was commented out <br>
+click buttons on page, "enter" button action not implemented <br>
+security works on service side only, it was commented out <br>
 does not work with angular client at the moment